- Clostridium botulinum is a bacterium that produces dangerous toxins (botulinum toxins) under low-oxygen conditions.

 Diagnosis and treatment

-Diagnosis is usually based on clinical history and clinical examination followed by laboratory confirmation including demonstrating the presence of botulinum toxin in serum, stool or food, or a culture of Clostridium botulinum from stool, wound or food.
-Misdiagnosis of botulism sometimes occurs as it is often confused with stroke, Guillain-Barré syndrome or myasthenia gravis.
+Diagnosis is usually based on clinical history and clinical examination followed by laboratory confirmation including demonstrating the presence of botulinum toxin in serum, stool or food, or a culture of C. botulinum from stool, wound or food.
+Misdiagnosis of botulism sometimes occurs as it is often confused with stroke, Guillain-Barré syndrome, or myasthenia gravis.

 Antitoxin should be administered as soon as possible after a clinical diagnosis.
 Early administration is effective in reducing mortality rates.
 Severe botulism cases require supportive treatment, especially mechanical ventilation, which may be required for weeks or even months.
 Antibiotics are not required (except in the case of wound botulism).
 A vaccine against botulism exists but it is rarely used as its effectiveness has not been fully evaluated and it has demonstrated negative side effects.